 Creativity Can Be Developed

-Contrary to what many people believe, however, creativity is not handed out to anointed individuals at birth.
-Many psychologists agree that creativity is distributed throughout the population.
+Many psychologists agree that creativity is distributed throughout the population and is not just handed out to a few lucky individuals.
 Some think that people use less of their natural creative abilities as they mature and become more conventional.
 Others say that creativity doesn’t wane, but creativity tests aren’t valid for measuring creative thinking and innovation in the real world.

-However you think about your own creativity, know that you can develop and enhance your skills.
-Research shows that in terms of divergent thinking, problem solving, performance, and creative attitudes, creativity training is effective (Scott et. al., 2004).
-What follows are research-based techniques for generating more ideas or for increasing flexible and original thinking.
+However you think about your own creativity, know that you can develop and enhance these skills.
+Research shows that in terms of divergent thinking, problem solving, fluency and originality of ideas, performance, and creative attitudes, creativity training appears to be effective (Scott et. al., 2004; Van de Kamp et. al., 2016).
+What follows are research-based techniques for how to be more creative at work.
+This includes generating more ideas or increasing flexible and original thinking.

-If you feel more creative when you work at a coffee shop, there is research-based evidence to back up your claim.
-Apparently, a moderate level of ambient noise can improve creativity, when compared to no, low or high levels of ambient noise.
+If you feel more creative when you work at a coffee shop, there is research-based evidence to back you up.
+A moderate level of ambient noise can improve creativity, when compared to no, low or high levels of ambient noise.

-The theory underlying this phenomenon is that moderate ambient noise is distracting, which causes some difficulty processing information (known as disfluency).
+The theory underlying this phenomenon is that moderate ambient noise is distracting.
+This causes some difficulty processing information (known as disfluency).
 When mental processing is made somewhat more difficult, it induces a higher level of abstract thinking, which can enhance creativity.

 2. Widen Your Sphere of Information